Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 You must be authorized to hit this endpint.
 The user you're authorized as is the one whose support will be removed.

+## `GET /image/{id}`

+Get an image.

+Each image is associated with a unique ID.
+Use this endpoint to get the image at a URL.

+Getting an image is separated out from getting the rest of the object because the images can be significantly larger than the rest of the response, and should be loaded separately.

+### Response body

+The response body is the binary content of the image.
+You should be able to hotlink directly to it from an `image` tag in HTML.
+The `Content-Type` header shows the image type.